 Prototypes

-Recent zoning reform in urban areas across Canada provides an opportunity to test the feasibility of “missing middle” housing.
-However, land assembly of several adjacent properties is often necessary to create apartment buildings that comply with local planning regulations and prescriptive building code requirements.
+Recent zoning reform in urban areas across Canada has unlocked more opportunities to build “missing middle” housing.
+However, land assembly of several adjacent properties is often necessary to create apartment buildings that comply with prescriptive building code requirements.

-We have drawn prototypes for single exit stair building design at three, four and six storeys in height using typical lot sizes across Canada.
-Each design includes a comparison with prescriptive egress requirements as a measure of floor area efficiency, construction cost, rental income and residual land value.
+We have drawn single exit stair prototypes at three, four and six storeys in height using typical lot sizes across Canada.
+Each design includes a comparison with the prescriptive code requirement for two exit stairs to measure the impact on floor area efficiency, construction cost, rental income and residual land value.

 NBC classification